Ceramic Dictionary

 Click on the title to see more images

-Pinching is one of the oldest methods of giving shape to clay and is cover in two sections, this is the first and there are many illustrations;
+Pinching is one of the oldest methods of giving shape to clay and here it is covered in two sections, of which this is the first.
+There are many illustrationsat the end of the section;

 Pinching clay into a bowl